 Multiple Sclerosis Society of Canada – Winnipeg Chapter ●

-Provides support services and programs to persons affected by MS. These include information and referral, education, peer and caregiver support, and advocacy services.
-The MS Society also offers adapted yoga and massage programs, and operates a lending library for members.
+Provides support services and programs to persons affected by MS, including information and referral, education, peer and caregiver support, and advocacy services, adapted yoga and massage programs, and a lending library for members.

 Native Women’s Transition Centre ●

 Offers a safe home for Aboriginal women and children who have experienced violence and need help making healthy lifestyle changes.
 Services are based on Aboriginal culture and traditions.
-United Way supports programs that address family violence, build supportive networks and develop healthy coping skills.
-United Way also supports Completing the Circle – a mentorship program that helps women transition back into the community.
+United Way supports Completing the Circle – a peer mentorship program and a traditional healing circle program that help women transition back into the community.

 Ndinawemaaganag Endaawaad ●